pearcej/cpp4python/_sources/Turtles/differences.rst

     turtle.pencolor({"green"});
     turtle.pencolor({"random"});

-Unlike in Python, the :code:`write` function does not allow you to specify a font nor size.
+Unlike in Python, the :code:`write` method does not allow you to specify a font nor size.
 This is due to the complex handling and of Fonts by operating systems that is far more cumbersome to manage in C++.
 Furthermore, there is no "world" screen mode like there is in Python.
 Normally, this would allow you to specify the "bounds" of your canvas (e.g, specify minimum and maximum coordinates for your canvas).